Everyone loves a good deal, especially when it comes with a little cash back in their pockets.

 How Does Cash Back Work?

-Cash-back rewards can be extremely easy to use.
-All consumers have to do is spend as they normally do, and in return, the credit card company calculates the percentage to return to the cardholder based on what they spent on eligible purchases.
+Cash-back rewards are easy to use.
+All that consumers have to do is spend as they normally do, and in return, the credit card company calculates the percentage to return to the cardholder based on what they spent on eligible purchases.

 For example: A card pays a flat rate of 2% cash back on all purchases.
 If the cardholder spends $1,000 in a statement period, the card issuer will then give the cardholder $20 in cash-back rewards.